adiamante/devutils/README.md

 Then go to http://demo.docker to verify.

-If that does not work and pinging the pattern *.docker does not return 127.0.0.1, your network interface might not be be Wi-fi or Ethernet.
-If that is the case, edit [dns_install.bat](https://github.com/adiamante/devutils/blob/main/dns_install.bat) near the bottom with your network interface name and run again.

 ### dns_install.bat

 Sets Wi-fi network interface primary DNS to '127.0.0.1' (This will point to localdns service port 53 in dns-docker-compose.yml).